Covariant derivative of the curvature tensor of pseudo-K\"ahlerian manifolds: Introduction

 The fact that $Q_0$ belongs to the space $\R^\nabla(\u(p,q))$ implies the second Bianchi identity for $\nabla B$, which is obtained recently in \cite{Omachi03}.

 In \cite{Omachi91} the tensor $\nabla R$ for Riemannian and K\"ahlerian manifolds is decomposed in two different ways in the sum of two orthogonal components, this gives some inequalities for the norms of $\nabla R$, $\nabla\Ric$ and $\grad s$.
 The results of the present paper applied to Riemannian and K\"ahlerian manifolds show that $|\nabla R|^2$ equals to the squares of the norms of the components of $\nabla R$.
 This implies different inequalities (that can be obtained omitting the norms of some components), some of these inequalities are already obtained in \cite{Omachi91}.
 If some of the inequalities become an equality on a manifold $(M,g)$, then the omitted components of $\nabla R$ must be zero.
-These results will be considered in a separate paper.